 This 2pg brief compiled by SAHRC and the National Network of State Adolescent Health Coordinators provides examples of and resources for state directed initiatives to promote and infuse a PYD approach into adolescent focused initiatives.
 An accompanying google folder includes commonly cited research and frameworks; and examples of: Proclamations & Legislation examples; Posters & Handouts examples; Health Memes created by youth (NM); and PYD related Activities/Icebreakers.

 - "How to build State Level Youth Advisory Structures," (March 2021).
 This peer discussion for state adolescent health coordinators featured examples of state level youth advisory and feedback structures from Alaska, Colorado, Rhode Island and Kansas.

-Virtual Youth Townhalls - SAHC Peer Learning & Sharing Call (Archive Aug 2020) SAHRC hosted a peer learning and sharing call for State Adolescent Health Coordinators (SAHCs) on virtual youth townhalls showcasing examples from New Jersey and Massachusetts.
+- "How to facilitate Virtual Youth Townhalls," (August 2020) SAHRC hosted a peer learning and sharing call for state adolescent health coordinators (SAHCs), showcasing examples from New Jersey and Massachusetts.

 - Partnerships with Youth and Young Adults describes the strategies that Title V/MCH and other public health partners use to engage youth in meaningful ways, including state level examples.
 Association of Maternal and Child Health Programs with examples contributed by SAHRC.